UCL/ECON-CLUSTER/README.md

 # Computer Science (CS) High-Performance Computing (HPC) Cluster

 The CS HPC cluster has over 1000 [nodes](http://hpc.cs.ucl.ac.uk/cluster_hardware/).
 The cluster is designed to run large scale computing jobs in batch mode.
 The cluster offers very limited graphics based interactive computing services.
 To efficiently use the cluster, users should set up their code so that it can be run in batch mode.
-Users who need graphics based interactive computing should use the smaller Economics Department cluster, ISD services, or desktop computers.
+Users who primarily need graphics based interactive computing should use the smaller Economics Department cluster, ISD services, or desktop computers.

 This document describes the hardware and software resources available on the cluster and provides instructions on how to access and use the cluster.
 It is assumed throughout that users already: